No results found

 The price change for each product in the sample is then given a weight based on its importance and Americans’ spending habits.
 Given the careful selection of products and the weight each is given, the BLS then estimates price changes for all kinds of, say, cheese in all grocery stores across the country.

-The BLS also publishes different CPI indexes that look just at specific geographic areas.
+The BLS also publishes different CPI indexes that look just at specific geographic areas, as well as individual indexes for specific item categories.

 How has the CPI changed over time?